-- Remove coarse dirt particles with a gentle water jet. - Spray heavily soiled parts with a normal commercial motorcycle cleaner, working with a soft brush.
+- Remove the coarse dirt particles with a gentle water jet. - Spray the heavily soiled parts with a normal commercial motorcycle cleaner and clean using a brush.

-Motorcycle cleaner (p.
+Motorcycle cleaner ( p.
 99)

 Use warm water containing normal motorcycle cleaner and a soft sponge.